chuanqisun/sparky-notes/experiments/2023-04-19-knowledge-frame/design.md

 ## Appendix I. Issues with Impromptu

-- Sizing change of data sections, forcing the user to adopt a linear layout
+- Size change of data sections, forcing the user to adopt a linear layout
+  - Solution: fixed window size for data preview.
+Details available via Observer or popup
 - Impossible to work with dynamically generated sections and retain reuseability
+  - Solution: monadic operations allow nested JSON arrays and dynamic schema interpretation by LLM
 - Stickies afford at most two dimensions.
 The higher the dimension, the less the interoperability
+  - Solution: ibid
+- Operator vocabulary is too large and varies in levels of abastraction
+  - Solution: use LLM to assist Operator selector as well as LLM-based Operator creation

 ## Appendix II.
 Alternative visual representations